haskell/cabal/doc/getting-started.rst

     main = putStrLn "Hello, Haskell!"

-To run the executable, switch into the project directory with ``cd myapp`` and  run
+To run the executable, switch into the application directory with ``cd myapp`` and  run

 .. code-block:: console